-- 1-2 tsp ground cumin (see tips and tricks above for other flavoring ideas)
+- 1-2 teaspoon ground cumin (see tips and tricks above for other flavoring ideas)

 - ¼ cup sundried tomatoes (packed in oil is what I used but you could use any kind.
 Olives are a great substitute, as are capers.
-Use 2 tbsp if using capers.)
+Use 2 tablespoon if using capers.)

 - Salt and ground black pepper to taste